-Rosacea is a chronic skin condition that makes your face turn red and may cause swelling and skin sores that look like acne.
+Rosacea is a chronic skin problem that makes your face turn red.
+It may also cause swelling and skin sores that look like acne.

-Rosacea is a harmless condition, but it may cause you to be self-conscious or embarrassed.
 The cause is not known.
-You may be more likely to have this if you are
+You may be more likely to have this if you are:

 Exams and Tests